Notifier¶

 First, a notifier should always be an iso

 .
 Why?
 Because the notify object will probably need to keep and update state.
-If we were to supply the same notify to multiple Timer
+If we were to supply the same notify to multiple actors, the state would become shared and be unsafe across actors.
+In the Timer

 implementation you will see this in create taking a TimerNotify iso